innolitics/rdm/rdm/base/software_plan.md

 - implements system and software requirements
 - is free from contradiction with the software system design file{% if system.auditor_notes %} [5.4.4]{% endif %}.
 {% endif %}
-## Unit Implementation and Testing Activity
+## Unit Implementation and Testing

 {% if system.auditor_notes %}[This activity addresses 5.5.1]{% endif %}